Dynamics of dissipative Landau-Zener transitions in an anisotropic three-level system: RESULTS AND DISCUSSION

-To visualize the effects of the periodic driving field \cite{Core-contour_plot}, in Fig.~\ref{Fig3}, a contour plot of $P_{\text{-} 1}( t = 5 /\omega)$ is displayed as a function of $(\mathcal{D}, A_z)$, where the x-axis is the anisotropy $\mathcal{D}$ and the y-axis is the z-direction driving field amplitude $A_z$. $\omega_x /\omega= 10$, $A_x/\omega = 0.1$ and the phonon frequency $\omega_{p}/\omega = 1$.
-The phonon mode is coupled to the 3-LZM in the x-direction with a coupling strength $\eta_{x}/\omega = 0.1$.
-The x-direction driving field amplitude is chosen to be $A_x /\omega = 0.1$.
-A multiplicity of $M = 6$ is selected to ensure the convergence of our results.
 Three main peaks appear in Fig.~\ref{Fig3} for weak driving amplitudes.
-Based on their origins, the three peaks can be grouped as: 1) a pair of peaks that are centered at $\mathcal{D}/\omega = \pm 10 $; 2) a single peak centered at $\mathcal{D}/ \omega = - 1$.
-Not related to the phonon mode, the former has a smaller height than the latter, and is introduced by the x-direction driving field with their centers corresponding to $\mathcal{D} = \pm \omega_x$~\cite{Core-Statis}.
-The single peak with a larger height at the center of Fig.~\ref{Fig3} is induced by the x-direction spin-phonon coupling, which is located at the resonance position of the phonon mode, $\mathcal{D} / \omega = -1$.
+Based on their origins, the peaks can be grouped as follows: (i) a pair of peaks that are centered at $\mathcal{D}/\omega = \pm 10 $ and (ii) a single peak located at $\mathcal{D}/ \omega = - 1$.
+Peaks (i) are not related to the phonon mode.
+They are located at $\mathcal{D} = \pm \omega_x$, have smaller amplitudes and originate from the x-direction driving field~\cite{Core-Statis}.
+Peak (ii), on the other hand, is induced by the spin-phonon coupling, reveals the phonon resonance $\mathcal{D} / \omega = -1$, and has larger amplitude.
+A further increase of the driving-field amplitude smears the three-peak picture out.